JabRef/blog.jabref.org/_posts/2024-12-23-JabRef6-0-alpha.md

 ### Special Thanks

-This time we want to give a special shootout to all the first time contributors at JabRef!
-We hope you had a positive experience so far and continue your contribution!
+This time again we want to give a special shootout to all the first time contributors at JabRef!
+We hope you had a positive experience so far and continue contributing!

 We thank the following external contributors who contributed code to JabRef for this alpha release: